MODERN SLAVERY STATEMENT

 To ensure a level of understanding of the risks of modern slavery in our supply chains and our business, we are in the process of rolling out training to key members of staff across different sectors of our business.
 We will also encourage our business partners to provide training to their staff and suppliers and providers.

-Each member of staff must ensure they have read, understand and comply with our Anti-Slavery Policy.
-It is the responsibility of all members of staff, to seek to prevent, detect and report modern slavery in our business or supply chain.
-Members of staff are encouraged to raise any concerns regarding modern slavery at the earliest opportunity and must not act in a way that is inconsistent with, or which might lead to a breach of the Modern Slavery Act.
+Training is provided on compliance to all employees.
+It is the responsibility of all members of staff, or those under our control, to ensure the prevention, detection and reporting of modern slavery in our business or supply chain.
+Members of staff are encouraged to raise any concerns regarding modern slavery at the earliest opportunity and must not act in a way that is inconsistent with, or which might lead to a breach of the Modern Slavery Act 2015.

 6. PROVISIONS IN SUPPLIER AGREEMENTS